cefolger/needsmoredojo/README.md

 In version 0.4 and later, you can set up your project source location and dojo source location to enable certain features.
 By default, Needs More Dojo assumes that your project sources are on the same level as the dojo sources.

-- If you haven't setup your sources, you will get the following warning each time you load the project:
+- If you haven't set up your sources, you will get the following warning each time you load the project:
 ![ScreenShot](https://raw.github.com/cefolger/needsmoredojo/dev/screenshots/docs/projectwarning.png)
 - Open the settings dialog via the File menu or keyboard shortcut
 - Navigate to "Needs More Dojo" under project settings which will look like this: